28 Ways To Earn Passive Income and Help You Reach Financial Independence

 10. Wrap Your Car

 You can earn hundreds of dollars a month to pay your creditors if you’re willing to turn your car into an advertisement.
-Sites like Wrapify pair drivers with major companies like Petco and Microsoft, which pay big bucks to turn cars into moving billboards.
-No upfront investment is required, your car won’t be harmed and Wrapify estimates that full coverage can earn you approximately $264 to $452 a month.
+Sites like Wrapify pair drivers with major companies like Pepsi and Google, which pay big bucks to turn cars into moving billboards.
+No upfront investment is required, your car won’t be harmed –as long as you don’t have prior damage or rock chips– and Wrapify estimates that full coverage can earn you approximately $264 to $452 a month.

 11. Become a Dividend Investor

 Dividend stocks are stocks issued by companies that pay a portion of their profits back to investors in direct payments.
-Like any other stock, the face value of your shares can increase or decrease depending on the markets, but those dividends will keep coming in at a steady pace whether the Dow Jones Industrial Average is up or down as long as you own the stock.
-There is some risk that a company might lower or end its dividend, but it’s pretty rare.
-From 2009 to 2015, the average dividend yield for S&P 500 stocks was 1.99 percent, but some companies will pay much more.
-CenturyLink, for instance, was paying 8.4 percent in March of 2019.
+Like any other stock, the face value of your shares can increase or decrease depending on the markets, but those dividends will likely keep coming in at a steady pace whether the Dow Jones Industrial Average is up or down as long as you own the stock.
+Due to the pandemic, plenty of companies announced dividend cuts, suspensions and cancellations last year.
+Before that, however, those kinds of actions were rare.
+In March 2021, the average dividend yield for S&P 500 stocks was 1.45%, but some companies will pay much more.

 12. Buy Into a REIT